Engee documentation

 Details

-Damping factors from to , defined as the ratio of torque in relative units and speed deviation in relative units, related to the masses of a multi-mass shaft.
+Damping coefficients from before , defined as the ratio of torque in relative units and velocity deviations in relative units related to the masses of a multi-mass shaft.

 Dependencies